-If you would like to celebrate this fantastic celebration, and learn more about Latin-American and Spanish communities and culture with your students, here are some ideas:
+If you would like to celebrate this fantastic month, and learn more about Latin-American and Spanish communities and culture with your students, explore our ideas here:

-Get creative with your students while you learn about Hispanic Culture.
+Get creative with your students as you learn about Hispanic Culture.

 These most fantastical and colorful creatures are part of Mexican culture.
 You might have seen them before in the movie “Coco” as guides of the soul when going to the Land of the Dead.
 These creatures come from the imagination of a Mexican artist, who saw them while he was in a coma.
 Through time, Alebrijes have grown into a big part of the art scene in Mexico.

 Learn more about Alebrijes and create your own Alebrije with your class.
 This video has a tutorial on how to make “Dante” and “Pepita” from the movie Coco.
 You can also make other designs according to your students’ styles.
 See where your student’s imagination can take them!

 One of the most engaging ways to learn about other cultures is to play.
 The following games are very famous and a significant part of Hispanic Culture:

 Invite your students to play Dominoes, like people from Cuba.
 Dominoes are usually played outside, on the neighborhood’s court or sidewalk, and sometimes, games get very competitive.
 Usually, men play this game while they talk about life, sports or family life.
 This is a space for fun, but also to connect more with friends and the community.

 Play Dominoes either bringing a set of Dominoes to the class, or ask students to create their own Domino pieces with their styles.
 This can open the opportunity to learn numbers in Spanish, as students would need them to count when they play.